Hugo Sánchez: Personal life

-Hugo Sánchez is the son of Héctor Sánchez, who was also a footballer who played for Asturias F.C. and Atlante.
-Sánchez is currently married to Isabel (née Martín), and has two children, a son and an older daughter from his previous marriage.
+Hugo Sánchez was raised in the Jardín Balbuena neighborhood in Mexico City to a middle-class family.
+His father, Héctor Sánchez, was also a footballer who played for Asturias F.C. and Atlante F.C.
+His sister, Herlinda Sánchez, was an Olympic gymnast who participated in the 1976 Summer Olympic Games in Montreal.
+Sánchez credits her for his acrobatic skills, including his signature somersault goal celebrations.

 His son, Hugo Sánchez Portugal, was also a footballer and played for UNAM and Atlante.
 He also has two daughters from his current marriage.
 On 8 November 2014, Sánchez Portugal died from the effects of a gas leak in a Mexico City apartment as stated by the Mexican Red Cross.

 In 2006, Sánchez was appointed as the official FIFA/SOS Ambassador for Mexico, joining Wayne Rooney (Ambassador for England), Ruud van Nistelrooy (Netherlands), and fifty others in fund raising for the official 2006 FIFA World Cup Charity.

 On 1 September 2007, Sánchez inaugurated a street with his name in Puebla, central Mexico, before a thousand of the locals around there.

 Media

-As of January 2015, Sánchez is a commentator for ESPN in Mexico and the United States.
+As of January 2015, Sánchez was a commentator for ESPN in Mexico and the United States.
 He had previously served as a guest analyst during their coverage of the 2014 FIFA World Cup before featuring as a regular analyst.
 He was introduced as an Ultimate Team Icon in the video game, FIFA 20.